AdaGold/carnival-recipes/merge-conflict-remote.md

 There are a few things to look out for when working through this activity:

-- If you're still unsure about what a merge conflict is, or how to resolve one please review the [Merge Conflicts curriculum](./git-merge-conflicts.md).
+- You may want to review [Intro to Git](https://learn-2.galvanize.com/cohorts/2498/blocks/1032/content_files/intro-to-git/collaborating.md) and  [Branches in Git](https://learn-2.galvanize.com/cohorts/2498/blocks/1441/content_files/branches-in-git/branches.md).
 - You can review the [slides](https://docs.google.com/presentation/d/15OFyyoNJevzk7IpdZCP6VwMLju0MVS2pv0qeETLOa6Q/edit?usp=sharing)
 - The end result should be a real, usable recipe.
 The original recipe files were all complete works from various recipe websites online.
 - If you find that the result of one of your merges is missing critical ingredients or any numbered steps, you should go back and double check that you didn't lose any lines while resolving a merge conflict.